eesyuen09/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The month parameter is missing or invalid.
+The command format is invalid.
     * 1a1.
-Tuto informs Tutor that the month format is invalid.
+Tuto shows an error message with the correct usage format.

       Use case ends.
 * 2a.
 No Paid students found for that month.